vishkid84/Portfolio-milestone-project/README.md

 ### Features Left to Implement
 - For future, I plan to add functionality to the form in Contact section.
 Currently only the layout is added.
 - For future, I plan to include some quotes from previous clients below portfolio before moving into the Contact section.
-- I also plan to add more projects to the portfolio section
+- I also plan to add more projects to the portfolio section.

 ## Technologies Used